 Medical schools have required prerequisite courses students must complete before attending.
 Every school’s prerequisites are different, so ensure you check before applying.
 If you need help scheduling coursework or ensuring you’ll complete it in time, speak with a pre-health advisor.
 In general, prerequisite coursework includes:

 There may be variations and additional required courses, depending on the school.

 Well-rounded applicants with diverse backgrounds and experiences are often the strongest candidates.
 There are many gap year options for med school applicants to improve their applications and prepare for the road ahead.

 The following extracurriculars foster professional and personal growth: clinical experience, research, medical shadowing, and volunteering.

-Clinical experience is vital to have as an applicant.
-It shows admissions committees that you have experience in a clinical setting and have interacted with patients.
-Clinical experience shows you the ins and outs of the field, and it helps you decide if medicine is truly right for you.
+Clinical experience shows admissions committees that you have relevant experience in a clinical setting and have interacted with patients.
+Seeking these experiences shows you the ins and outs of the field and helps you decide if medicine is right for you.

 Additionally, clinical experience can help you narrow your focus and areas of interest.
-In short, clinical experience will determine your readiness for medical school by giving you hands-on experience and training.
+In short, experiences under this umbrella determine your readiness for medical school by giving you hands-on experience and training.